sagemath/trac_to_gh/Issue 201.md

 For details of algorithms see the author's book.

-Please acknowledge use of this program in published work, and send problems to John.Cremona`@`nottingham.ac.uk.
+Please acknowledge use of this program in published work, and send problems to John.Cremona@nottingham.ac.uk.

 Version compiled on Dec  8 2006 at 12:52:17 by GCC 4.0.1 (Apple Computer, Inc. build 5247)
 using base arithmetic option NTL_ALL (NTL bigints and multiprecision floating point)